christnakh/AurOracle/README.md

 # AurOracle-Flask

 # You can check our frontend design here Url: https://auroracle.netlify.app

+# You can check our full website with the design and the model on : http://auroracle.pythonanywhere.com/

 # Step 1
 Install the Library in the requirements.txt